mrdouglas-cs/Higher-Computer-Science/Tasks/5. Reading and Writing Files/9. Countries (Assessed)/assignment.md

 # Countries (writing files) - marked program

-**I want to mark this program, so make sure to let me know when done**.
+**I want to review this program, so make sure to let me know when done**.
 Treat it like a mini version of the assignment, with similar conditions in class.
 Always check your practical notes.
 You can discuss it, but don't copy exact work from each other.

 ---